 Hypothermia

-Hypothermia occurs when body temperature falls below 35°C. The cause of hypothermia is over exposure to cold temperatures.
-This can be as simple as a baby or young child spending too long in a cold room.
-Elderly people do not generate as much body heat, so are also vulnerable in a cold environment.
-A person in insufficient clothing in high winds would also be vulnerable to hypothermia, along with people in wet clothing in the cold.
+Hypothermia occurs when body temperature falls below 35 degrees Celsius.
+The cause of hypothermia is over exposure to cold temperatures.
+This can be as simple as a baby, young child or elderly person spending too long in a cold room.
+Elderly people do not generate as much body heat, so are also vulnerable in a cold environment and young children are unable to regulate heat as this system in the body is underdeveloped.

 Signs & Symptoms